solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 - Perform program checks in native programs by comparing the public key of the passed-in program to the program you expected.
-- If a program is written in Anchor, it may have a publicly available CPI module.
+- If a program is written in Anchor, it may have a publicly available CPI module for making cross-program invocations.
 This makes invoking the program from another Anchor program simple and secure.
 The Anchor CPI module automatically checks that the address of the program passed in matches the address of the program stored in the module.

 ## Lesson